blambeau/nib.js/examples/README.md

         ...             # java/coffee script source files

 Examples are kept built in the sources, so that they can be executed immediately in a browser.
-In other words, opening any x-example/index.html file in a browser should work.
-Otherwise, please report the bug on github.
+In other words and unless stated otherwise (some examples may depend on ajax call) opening any x-example/index.html file in a browser should work.

+These examples are also visible online on the project's [github pages](http://blambeau.github.com/nib.js/).
+The following commands can also be used to rebuild then run the examples on your machine (requires devel dependencies):

+    rake examples:build
+    rake test:integration

-Please report any error on "github":https://github.com/blambeau/nib.js/issues
+Please report any bug on [github](https://github.com/blambeau/nib.js/issues)

 ## 1-basic

-Demonstrates a simple use case where you maintain an application as well as some utility modules and compile them as a single self-contained .js file ready for inclusion in the browser (you don't even need to include nibjs itself in your html file).
+Demonstrates a simple use case where you maintain an application as well as some utility modules and compile them as a single self-contained .js file ready for inclusion in the browser.
 NibJS is invoked as follows (see 1-basic/build):

-    nibjs --libname=basic --standalone --output=basic.js lib
+    nibjs --libname=basic --output=basic.js lib

 ## 2-coffee

 Same as the previous example, but written in coffeescript.
 NibJS invocation:

-    nibjs --coffee --libname=coffee --standalone --output=coffee.js lib
+    nibjs --coffee --libname=coffee --output=coffee.js lib

+## 3-embedded-coffee

+In this third example the coffee compiler is not even required server-side, as the coffeescript sources are compiled in javascript by the browser itself.

+    nibjs --coffee --no-coffee-compile --libname=embedded-coffee --output=embedded-coffee.coffee lib

+## 4-coffee-join

+The fourth example illustrates a way to avoid having to use CommonJS/Node.js require and exports everywhere.
+Using the --join option will treat the sources "as if they were a single file", with a common local scope.

+    nibjs --coffee --join --libname=coffee-join --output=coffee-join.js lib

+## 5-standalone

+This last example shows how to get rid of having to distribute nibjs.js itself with your own library.
+The --standalone option will make sure that NibJS itself is included in the generated .js file.

+    nibjs --coffee --join --standalone --libname=standalone --output=standalone.js lib

 ## Credits

-Icons used in examples are from www.veryicon.com, distributed under LGPL licence with following licence information:
+Some icons used in examples are from www.veryicon.com, distributed under LGPL licence with following licence information:

 TITLE:	Crystal Project Icons
 AUTHOR:	Everaldo Coelho